-I tried out the Smart Sonar PRO+ out of curiosity.
+I tried the Smart Sonar PRO+ out of curiosity.
 Actually, it was a fishing Christmas gift for myself.
 I’m a fan of making informed choices, and it wouldn’t hurt to improve my hobby with it.
-I tested it in my nearby lake on my Kayak and found that the spot that I often ignore actually has some decent logs, holes and more importantly fish.
-This is now a game changer.
+I tested it in my nearby lake on my Kayak and found that the spot that I often ignore actually has some decent logs, holes, and more importantly fish.
+This is now a game-changer.

-The product’s complementary free mobile app also allows me to see the underwater contours.
+The product’s complimentary free mobile app also allows me to see the underwater contours.
 It’s a pretty cool experience to have—which is why I wrote this in-depth review.
 I love new gadgets.

 The Deeper Smart Sonar Pro+ needs a smartphone or tablet to display the underwater picture and to change the settings.
 The Deeper mobile application is free for iOS and Android and is packed with features.

 I even use this shore fish finder at night.
-A nice trick is to use a green underwater led light which attracts fish.
-It’s really cool to see fish swim into the lit up area via the Deeper depth sounder.
+A nice trick is to use a green underwater led light that attracts fish.
+It’s really cool to see fish swim into the lit-up area via the Deeper depth sounder.